 Section 62-700.

-Current Language in Regular Type

-Revised or New language is bolded

-Most Recent Additions Underlined

-Most Recent Deletions Strikethrough

 Authority

 Pursuant to the authority granted to the Commission on Higher Education by Section 59-103-45 (4)(c) and (5), regulations for the development of standards for performance in higher education; a funding mechanism based on an institution’s achievement towards those standards; and the reduction, expansion, consolidation or closure of an institution are hereby established.